RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    MATLAB jobs can be run on multiple CPUs in a parallel pool.
-This requires use of  :tt:`parpool` and :tt:`parcluster` commands in MATLAB script to setup the pool.
+This requires use of  :tt:`parpool` and :tt:`parcluster` commands in MATLAB code to setup the pool.
 The :tt:`parfor` loop is used to distribute iterations to multiple workers where each worker is running on a different CPU.

-   .. note:: | Current UCI Matlab license does not include **MATLAB Parallel Server**.
+   .. note:: | Current UCI MATLAB license does not include **MATLAB Parallel Server**.
-             | This means  running parallel jobs across multiple nodes is not supported.
+             | This means :red:`running parallel MATLAB jobs across multiple nodes is not supported`.
-             | :red:`Parallel pool jobs can be run only on a single node`.
+             | Parallel pool jobs can be run only on a single node.

    .. centered:: File matlab-parallel.sub

    .. literalinclude:: files/matlab-parallel.sub
       :language: bash

-   The above submit script will submit the Matlab code :tt:`prime.m` with specified requested resources and collect desired output in the output file :tt:`matlab-example.out` (separate from SLURM output file).
+   The above submit script specifies resources needed for parallel job to execute the MATLAB code from :tt:`prime.m` file and collect desired output in the output file :tt:`matlab-example.out` (different from SLURM output file).

-   Note that requested number of tasks is used in Matlab script to setup the parallel pool size via a SLURM variable :tt:`SLURM_NTASKS`.
+   Note that requested number of tasks is used in MATLAB script to setup the parallel pool size via a SLURM variable :tt:`SLURM_NTASKS`.
 Contents of prime.m:

    .. centered:: File prime.m

    .. literalinclude:: files/prime.m
       :language: matlab

-   Changing the Matlab code to :tt:`hello.m` in the submit script  can run "Hello World" example that shows another way to use parallel workers.
+   Changing the MATLAB code to :tt:`hello.m` in the submit script  can run "Hello World" example that shows another way to use parallel workers.

    .. centered:: File hello.m